Herculaneum: Secrets of the Buried City - Exclusive Guided Tour

 Wheelchair friendly

-Herculaneum is a bit more wheel-chair-friendly than Pompeii, but some buildings are not accessible sitting all the time on a wheel-chair.
+Herculaneum is a little bit more wheelchair-friendly than Pompeii, but some buildings are still not accessible to someone sitting in a wheelchair.

 Dress code